 Application deployment is one of the features many corporate organizations are using to cater to their business requirements.
 In SCCM CB, we will have the option to create packages and deploy those SCCM packages.
 Yes, packages are required in some of the scenarios.

 Apart from that, the packages are used to deploy old school win32 apps which got migrated to the SCCM CB environment from SCCM 2003/2007/2012.
 I would recommend taking advantage of SCCM CB applications rather than still using standard packages.

 How to create/Upload SCCM Application – SCCM Configuration Manager Application Creation Deployment Installation | ConfigMgr

-The first point we need to make sure that SCCM CB application source should be stored in an UNC path (\\ServerShare\Sources\).
+The first point we need to make sure that the SCCM CB application source should be stored in a UNC path (\\ServerShare\Sources\).

 If we don’t provide the UNC path as a source location for the MSI app source, you will get an error in the wizard as you can see in the video tutorial.

 SCCM CB application creation process will create metadata in the console, and it will create the related DB entries.
 Apart from this, this process will create a bundle of files which this MSI installation file required for the complete installation of the application.